NFU Mutual: History

 New head offices, designed with environmental considerations, were built in Tiddington in 1984.
 By 1985, approximately 70% of NFU members were also customers of NFU Mutual.
 The late 1980s and early 1990s saw significant claims from exceptional storms, costing £30 million in 1987 and £58 million in 1990.

 In July 1998, the Board put forward proposals to its members to change the Articles of Association, granting the Mutual the freedom to insure anyone, irrespective of profession or occupation.

 To reassure core farming customers that this change would not adversely affect them, a product called Mutual Advantage was introduced, restricted to NFU Members, providing extra discounts and cover for farming customers.
 Mutual Advantage continues to be a part of the business's marketing to farming union members, although it is now called Union Advantage.

 In the late 1990s, the potential demutualisation of NFU Mutual was explored by director John Murray, who initially approached five venture capitalists in the hope of launching a bid, with substantial windfalls for members anticipated.
 Commenting on the possibility of demutualisation to the House of Commons Treasury Select Committee, Andrew Young, then managing director, stated: In our view, members of a mutual should... decide how the business is run, and if they are not satisfied, they should get rid of the Board and the management rather than demutualise.Andrew Young retired in 2002, succeeded by Ian Geden, who became group chief executive in 2005 when that post was created.
 During his tenure, the general insurance premium income grew from £603 million to £944 million.
 In 2007, a series of floods brought more than 13,000 claims, representing a liability close to £100 million.

-During 2003-2004, NFU Mutual was identified in a Money Management magazine study for penalizing loyal customers with with-profits policies.
-Unlike typical practice, the insurer reportedly offered lower pay-outs to policyholders who held their policies to maturity compared to those who surrendered early, with customers effectively "paying" £3,003 for staying for their full 25-year term.
-This practice was highlighted as "breaking faith" with long-term investors.